-In this work, the experimental results for the stationary fluxes of the main ion components of the ERB (protons, helium ions and ions of the CNO group) in the near equatorially plane, have been analyzed.
-It is has been found that in the outer belt these fluxes line up in the certain regular patterns in the space $\{E, L\}$.
-The degree of such similarity increases with increasing E and E and it is linked to the nature of the main sources and on the universality mechanisms of transfer, acceleration and losses of ERB ions in the outer belt (radial diffusion which conserves μ and E0 ions, betatron acceleration and ionization losses).
+In this work, the experimental results for the stationary fluxes of the main ion components of the ERB (protons, helium ions, and ions of the CNO group) in the near-equatorial plane, were analyzed.
+It was been found that these fluxes line up in the certain regular patterns in the $\{E, L\}$ space in the outer belt.
+The degree of similarity increases with increasing E and L, and it is linked to the nature of the main sources and to the universality mechanisms of transfer, acceleration, and losses of ERB ions in the outer belt (radial diffusion which conserves $\mu$ and K of ions, betatron acceleration, and ionization losses).